HiveDunedin/websites/README.md

-# HVIE Code Club web development course
+# HIVE Code Club web development course
 Websites designed and developed by students in the web development course

 ## Available websites